Huegoxaga/notes/finance/related-concepts.md

   - it depends on the current price or demand and it is not constant
 - Own-price coefficient multiple by the current own-price value and divided by the total quantity demand will get the Own-price elasticity
   - The reciprocal of the elasticity coefficient is the slope of the demand curve
-- When the Demand Curve is downward sloping the Own-Price Elasticity is negative
+- When the Demand Curve is downward sloping the Own-Price Elasticity is negative, and the law of demand applies
   - There is a region in the demand curve that the quantity demanded is very responsive to a change in price in terms of the changes in percentage, the demand is elastic,
     - the absolute value of elasticity is greater than 1
     - When the demand curve is fully horizontal, it is called perfectly elastic demand where the elasticity is infinite